dgluna/korea-sns/readme.txt

 * first plugin

 = 1.1 =
-* When the title may contain quotes errors when attempting resolve kakaotalk Share
-* Troubleshooting do not share the characteristics that image post on KakaoStory problem
+* When the title may contain quotes errors when attempting resolve kakaotalk Share.
+Troubleshooting do not share the characteristics that image post on KakaoStory problem

 == Upgrade Notice ==